hmrc/common-transit-convention-traders-service-guide/source/documentation/index.md

 In order to make sure we provide a reliable and fast service we are introducing the new CTC Traders API to replace the current NCTS XML API.

-**If you have never used the NCTS XML API channel, and you can wait until the 31 March 2021 release, you'll only need to refer to the new CTC Traders API descriptions.**
+**If you have never used the NCTS XML API channel, you'll only need to refer to the new CTC Traders API descriptions.**

-### Changes that come with the new CTC Traders API
+### Comparison between the existing and the new API
 The table shows how the new API uses different coding, compared to the existing NCTS XML API.

 <table>